DHL eCommerce Gets Logistics Technology Platform - FarEye On Board

 (Photo: http://mma.prnewswire.com/media/547574/FarEye_Welcomes_DHL.jpg )

-DHL eCommerce measured vendors not only basis the features they offered but evaluated them holistically from a 'process proposed' perspective.
+DHL eCommerce measured vendors not only on the basis of the features they offered but evaluated them holistically from a 'process proposed' perspective.

-FarEye has proved to be a partner of choice for DHL eCommerce by optimizing their resources, enhancing their customers' experience with real-time alerts and smart analytics and making parcel shops more efficient with complete visibility.
+FarEye has proved to be a partner of choice for DHL eCommerce by optimizing their resources, enhancing their customers' experience with real-time alerts & smart analytics, and making parcel shops more efficient with complete visibility.

 FarEye is a data-driven technology platform executing approximately 1 million transactions per day, increasing the first-time attempts by 25%, reducing the fuel expenses by 28% and increasing the customer visits by 66%.